AdBOOST/documentation/_posts/2017-02-01-adboost-rules.md

 ### Predicates

-Every rule predicate has following structure:
+Every rule predicate is a collection of conditions with following structure:

 OPERAND - OPERATOR - VALUE

+Predicates, same as conditions can be combined by logical operators AND (all conditions are met) and OR (at least one condition is met).

 - **OPERAND** - feed property, that can either exist in feed or have been created as a virtual property in Feed Schema Settings.
 These properties can be **numeric** - properties in numeric1, numeric2 or other_numeric categories, or **generic** - every other feed property